cptanalatriste/aco-set-covering/README.md

 We group all mandatory candidates in a partial solution, that we expand in the solution construction phase.

+### Solution Construction
-**Solution Construction:** There are a plethora of algorithms in the ACO framework.
+There are a plethora of algorithms in the ACO framework.
 For the solution construction phase, we selected Any System (AS).
 AS is the very first ACO algorithm, originally proposed to address the Travelling Salesman problem.